albert-killer/CarND-PID-Controller/README.md

 The PID controller concept consists of following terms:

 * __p for proportional term__: how hard to pull back to the center, error directly defined by current CTE
-* __i for integral term__: how consistantly the car should be pulling back to the center, error defined the sum of all crosstrack errors observed
+* __i for integral term__: how consistantly the car should be pulling back to the center, error defined by the sum of all crosstrack errors observed
-* __d for differential term__: how smooth the car should approach target trajectory, error defined by differenc between current and previous CTE
+* __d for differential term__: how smooth the car should approach target trajectory, error defined by difference between current and previous CTE

 The PID controller is one of many controllers available to effectively manipulate the steering of a self-driving car, providing the following advantages and disadvantages.